 Templates for following up and fixing interview mistakes

-There are a few things you need to keep in mind before you make the decision to send out a follow-up email to correct a mistake you made during the interview:
+There are a few things you need to keep in mind before you make the decision to send out a thank-you note to correct a mistake you made during the interview:

 • Once you have pinpointed the mistake, figure out its importance.
 Is it a mistake you can do without correcting, or is it something unconditionally important to the job?
 For instance, if you forgot to mention that you’re willing to relocate for a job in another state, mentioning it in the thank-you note is a necessity.